marandra/hprfe2/docs/source/getstarted.rst

   └── tmp_case_0_30m_ROMip.bash

-The final step in at this stage is just to run the desired script(s).
+The final step in at this stage is to run the desired script(s).
-In this case we will test the smaller case:
+In this case we will test the smaller (and faster) case:

 .. code-block:: console

   $ cd validation
   $ bash tmp_case_0_20m_100ip.bash
-  ... (kratos output ommited) ...
+  ... (dense output ommited) ...

-All the generetaed files will be inside the corresponding directory.
+All the generated files will be inside the corresponding directory.
-In this case:
+For this case:

 .. code-block:: console